MicrosoftDocs/dynamics-365-project-operations/articles/proforma-invoicing/confirm-proforma-invoice.md

         <tr>
             <td width="408" valign="top">
                 <p>
-                    An unbilled sales actual of a negative amount of the retainer or advance to be used for reconciliation.
+                    An unbilled sales actual with a negative amount of the retainer or advance to be used for reconciliation.
                 </p>
             </td>